 Plenty of Fish (PoF) is one of the oldest dating services around — and one of the most popular.
 It can take a while to get your profile set up, with a lengthy chemistry test that asks you all about your likes, dislikes, and what you want from a relationship, but it’s well worth your time, as this means you’ll be matched with like-minded individuals.
 Features like Spark let you quote parts of your match’s profile, making it easier to strike up a conversation, and the app is completely free, so you can browse matches and send and receive unlimited messages.
 To take part in video chats or access premium features, you’ll need to upgrade to a paid membership, which costs $39 for three months, $60 for a six-month subscription, or $90 per year.

 We’ve already covered Hinge fairly comprehensively in our pick of the best dating apps, but if you’re wondering whether it’s worth your time for dating during the coronavirus pandemic, you’ll be interested to know about the app’s newest features.
-The Date from Home feature has been recently added to encourage video chats within the app.
+The Date from Home feature was added earlier this year to encourage video chats within the app.
 The only catch?
 You’ll need to have each sent each other a message before initiating a video chat — this doesn’t include liking somebody’s profile or prompts.
 Once you’re chatting, you can move to a video call by clicking the Video Camera icon in the top right of your chat.
 Make sure you ask your match if they’re up for it first, though.

 When you’re bored at home, there’s nothing worse than finding a match on a dating app and enduring a stilted, awkward conversation that ultimately goes nowhere.
 So, how do you break the ice?
 Dating apps that gamify the dating process are understandably popular right now — like XO.
 The idea of the app is that you and your match play a game together, which works as a natural icebreaker.
 You can choose from a range of games, like drawing or word games, and share your results on social media, making it easier to connect there, too.
 We love the Blind Date feature, which lets you play a game with your date without knowing who they are — your identities are revealed at the end of your first game, which can lead to some fun connections if you’re stuck in a rut and have a definite type.
-We love that the XO app takes a new approach to dating, and it’s particularly fun if you’re stuck at home and often find it hard to strike up conversations on a dating app.
+It’s great that the XO app takes a new approach to dating, and it’s particularly fun if you’re stuck at home and often find it hard to strike up conversations on a

 If we had to say anything negative about XO, it would be that it’s still fairly new, which means it has a smaller user base than some of the other apps on our list — so, if you live outside a major city, you’re less likely to find somebody in close proximity.